 - Build tools to support human creativity

 Most of the CC papers I’ve looked at appear to be aiming for the first goal: making computers that are considered creative in some way.
-The other goals seem very worthwhile to me; it’s the first goal that I’m skeptical about, and that’s what this blog post is mainly about.
+The second and third goals seem very worthwhile to me.
+This blog post is mainly about the first goal.

-This 2014 blog post covers a lot of this territory about the goals for the field, and the various versions of the problem statement that different researchers and communities have asserted, as well as challenges in defining the problem.
+This 2014 blog post by Anna Jordanous covers a lot of this territory about the goals for the field, and the various versions of the problem statement that different researchers and communities have asserted, as well as challenges in defining the problem.

 What inspiration/belief drives this field?
-As this is research, we can’t expect to have proof that CC is possible, but there ought to be some reason to believe.
-What’s the constructive argument?
+As this is research, we can’t expect to have proof that CC is possible, but there ought to be some reason to believe, some persuasive story to tell about it.

 The main positive argument that I’ve seen is as follows.
 First, we should identify the attributes of a creative work, e.g., work must be both valuable and surprising or original.
 Then, if we can build a computer algorithm that does both of these things, then people will say that this system is creative.
 A much longer list of possible creative attributes appears in a paper that received a ten-year award at ICCC.